jailop/MapAddress/README.md

 Adding Addresses:

+Method 1: Traditional Entry

 1. Select a list from the dropdown
 2. Click "Add" button or press Ctrl+N
 3. Enter address in format: `Street, City, State ZIP`
    - Example: `123 Main St, Springfield, IL 62701`
 4. Click "Verify Address" to geocode
 5. Click OK to save

+Method 2: Click on Map

+1. Select a list from the dropdown
+2. Click anywhere on the map to mark a location
+3. Select "Add Address at Location" from the context menu
+4. The application will automatically reverse geocode the coordinates
+5. Review and edit the address details if needed
+6. Click OK to save

+The map-click feature is particularly useful for:
+- Adding addresses for locations without formal addresses
+- Quickly marking points of interest on the map
+- Adding addresses in remote or rural areas
+- Creating waypoints for route planning

 Importing Addresses: